ballerina-platform/ballerina-dev-website/learn/other/network-communication/gRPC/defining-the-service-interface.md

 layout: ballerina-left-nav-pages-swanlake
 title: Defining the service interface
 description: gRPC is an open-source remote procedure call (RPC) technology, which uses HTTP/2 for transport and is based on Google’s Protocol Buffers.
 It promises high performance, efficient network communication, features such as schema evolution, blocking and non-blocking communication, and bidirectional streaming.
 The topics below explain how gRPC works and the tools and techniques that are required to implement it using Ballerina.
-keywords: ballerina, cli, command line interface, programming language
+keywords: ballerina, cli, command-line interface, programming language
 permalink: /learn/user-guide/network-communication/grpc/defining-the-service-interface/
 active: defining-the-service-interface
 intro: gRPC is an open-source remote procedure call (RPC) technology, which uses HTTP/2 for transport and is based on Google’s Protocol Buffers.
 It promises high performance, efficient network communication, features such as schema evolution, blocking and non-blocking communication, and bidirectional streaming.
 The topics below explain how gRPC works and the tools and techniques that are required to implement it using Ballerina.